code-423n4/2023-12-revolutionprotocol/README.md

 <img width="817" alt="culture index" src="https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/readme-img/culture-index.png">

- The art piece votes data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol), a heap datastructure that enables O(1) lookups of the highest voted art piece.
+ The art piece votes data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol), a heap datastructure that enables efficient lookups of the highest voted art piece.

 The contract has a function called **dropTopVotedPiece**, only callable by the owner, which pops (removes) the top voted item from the **MaxHeap** and returns it.